NickBrownNH/assignment-1--intro-to-internet-programming--cs-275--spring-2022/README.md

 Your project must consist of the contents in the file `ten-principles-for-good-design.txt` and a navigation system, at the very least.
 Including open source images is encouraged.

 ## Project Scaffold
 This repo contains a folder called `site`, which, in turn, contains some starter files for this project.
 (See the **File List** section below, sans `.gitignore` files.)
-Before you start, replace `PUT YOUR NAME HERE` in the `title` element of `index.html` with your name, and replace `PUT YOUR GIHUB USERNAME HERE` with your GitHub username.
+Before you start, replace `PUT YOUR NAME HERE` in the `title` element of `index.html` with your name, and replace `NickBrownNH` with your GitHub username.

 ### File List
 1. `README.md`